evilbunny2008/IPv6Privacy/MQTT/mqtt-dashboard.md

 If your smart water timer has more than one outlet you may need to use 'state_l1' instead of 'state' below, and 'state_l2' for the 2nd outlet.

 Zigbee2MQTT expects commands to be JSON formatted, so set 'Prefix' to '{"state": "'.
-Then set 'Suffix' to be '"}'.
-This is so when MQTT Dashboard transmits an 'ON' command the message body is {"state": "ON"}.
+Then set 'Suffix' to be '", "countdown": 1440}'.
+This is so when MQTT Dashboard transmits an 'ON' command the message body is {"state": "ON", "countdown": 1440}.

 Note: For JSON to be valid you must only use double quotes for the prefix and suffix.
+The countdown field is used in the timers to automatically shut off after that amount of minutes.
+For multi-outlet devices they may be numbered countdown_l1, countdown_l2 etc.

 You can leave 'On' set to 'ON' and 'Off' set to 'OFF'.